JoeUzo/PDF-gpt--RAG-Application-/README.md

 # PDF-GPT (RAG Application)

-**PDF-GPT** is a Retrieval-Augmented Generation (RAG) application that lets users upload PDFs and chat with an AI model (GPT-3.5-turbo) enhanced by document context.
-The application also integrates (or will integrate) with Pinecone for vector storage, AWS S3 for chat history storage, and (upcoming) Terraform/Kubernetes for infrastructure automation.
+**PDF-GPT** is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDFs and chat with an AI model.
+The system uses OpenAI GPT models and an in-memory vector store to provide contextual answers from the PDF, supplemented by the AI's general knowledge.
+User conversation data is persisted in Redis, ensuring session continuity across restarts or multiple replicas.

 ## Table of Contents